RyanJarv/ryanjarv.github.io/_posts/2022-03-16-bypassing-wafs-with-alternate-domain-routing.md

 ## Inspiration

 Before making this public, I spent some time trying to find similar work.
 The only explicit reference I could find was a stack overflow, briefly mentioning that this might be possible.
 A bit after I posted this, however, I was talking to [Ian Mckay](https://twitter.com/iann0036) in the Cloud Security Slack channel and realized that I had first heard both Ian and [Aidan Steele](https://twitter.com/__steele) talking about defending against this issue on Twitter some time ago.
 I want to give credit where it's due, I don't think I would have thought about this if I hadn't had that conversation stuck somewhere in the back of my head.
-In short, I \*think\* this post might be the first to explore the issue from an attacker's perspective, but at least a few people have been defending against it well before that.
+In short, I \*think\* this post might be the first to explore the issue from an attacker's perspective, but at least some people have been defending against it well before that.

 ## How The Attack Works